 One summer I came back from a week long choir camp and my parents surprised me with horse back riding lessons.
 (Maybe 4 lessons because that was all they could afford.)
 But it didn’t matter.
 I learned how to sit, hold the reins, get onto the saddle, post and ride!
 My dream was fulfilled.

-I didn’t get to ride much after that but I sure did every time I was able.
-Then I went into nursing school and life changed into adulthood.
+I didn’t get to ride much after that.
+I went into nursing school and life changed into adulthood.

 So here are some of the horses who have made me smile or get all excited like the little girl who still lives in my heart.